“It is the hardest thing I have ever done in my life, but it is the greatest physical gift I have given myself, ever.”

-Bill Farrell is a lifetime athlete and at age 56 he wasn’t ready to give up his love for sports, “From 1979-1996, I was a professional ski instructor.
+Bill Farrell is a lifetime athlete, and at age 56, he wasn’t ready to give up his love for sports, “From 1979-1996, I was a professional ski instructor.
 I also raced Alpine Slalom and Giant Slalom professionally for two years,” Bill reminisced.
 “I played a lot of basketball too.”
-Bill’s love for an active lifestyle simply wore out his knees, “I just had no cartilage left in my knees.”
+Unfortunately, bill’s love for an active lifestyle simply wore out his knees, “I just had no cartilage left in my knees.”

 After having tried anti-inflammatory medications and injections that just weren’t helping enough, Bill scheduled an appointment with Dr. William Cooney of Front Range Orthopedics and Spine to discuss surgical options for his knees.
-When Dr. Cooney reviewed Bill’s x-rays, he saw that both knees had severe bone on bone degenerative arthritis.
+When Dr. Cooney reviewed Bill’s x-rays, he saw that both knees had severe bone-on-bone degenerative arthritis.
 “Knee replacement surgery was the only viable surgical option,” Dr. Cooney explained.
 “The question was whether to do one at a time or to do them simultaneously.
-This is a decision we make on individual patient by patient basis taking into account age, other medical and health conditions, ability to perform rehabilitation on both knees, family support and other factors.
-Mr. Farrell was a reasonable candidate for the simultaneous replacements and we moved forward in that direction, understanding that the recovery would be a bit longer but also realizing that he had the motivation to get through it.
+This is a decision we make on an individual patient by patient basis, taking into account age, other medical and health conditions, ability to perform rehabilitation on both knees, family support, and other factors.
+Mr. Farrell was a reasonable candidate for the simultaneous replacements, and we moved forward in that direction, understanding that the recovery would be a bit longer but also realizing that he had the motivation to get through it.
 And he has really done beautifully.”

 Bill returned to work two months after his surgery.
-Six months after surgery Bill returned to umpiring baseball games.
-His first season back to baseball he umpired 160 games.
+Six months after surgery, Bill returned to umpiring baseball games.
+In his first season back to baseball, he umpired 160 games.

 This winter, Bill is excited to return to refereeing his favorite sport of basketball, “I want people to understand you can do this (surgery).
 The older you are, the harder it is to fight through it… If you are going to do it, you have to do it 1000%.
 There can be no ‘if’ about it,” Bill said with a smile.